cheesesashimi/theywhiteboardedme/faq/faq.md

 ## Overview

-Rather than beat a dead horse, we still instead provide copious links to sites which describe why whiteboarding and live-coding in general is a bad practice:
+Others are able to articulate this thought better, so I will provide a few links to sites which describe why whiteboarding and live-coding in general is a bad practice:

 <ul>